top of page

 When are you open?

 Co-working at Union St opens at 8am and closes at 6.30pm every weekday.
 We’re closed on weekends and on bank holidays.
-The cafe downstairs is open from 8:30am to 3pm on Tuesdays, Wednesdays and Thursdays.

 Do I need to stick to the same day every week?